Tomorrow's World: Revival of the brand

 At the start of 2007, the BBC announced that the Tomorrow's World brand would be used on science and technology news reports across the BBC's TV, radio and internet services, including a blog.
-The Tomorrow's World name returned to television screens on 8 January 2007 as part of the BBC's news coverage on BBC Breakfast, hosted by Maggie Philbin and as a blog on the BBC News website.
+The Tomorrow's World name returned to television screens on 8 January 2007 as part of the BBC's news coverage on BBC Breakfast, hosted by Maggie Philbin, and as a blog on the BBC News website.
 In August 2007, it was reported that Michael Mosley, director of development at the BBC's science wing, had pitched the concept of resurrecting the format to BBC commissioners.

 In May 2017, the BBC announced it was launching a year of science and technology under the Tomorrow's World banner.
-Its purpose is to "seek to address how science is changing peoples' lives, reshaping the world, and rewriting the future of healthcare".
+Its purpose is to "seek to address how science is changing people's lives, reshaping the world, and rewriting the future of healthcare".

-BBC 4 live edition
+BBC Four live edition

-Tomorrow's World returned for a one-off live special, with Hannah Fry and four presenters from the show's original run: Maggie Philbin, Howard Stableford, Judith Hann, and Peter Snow.
-The 90-minute interactive show was broadcast at 9 pm on BBC 4 on 22 November 2018.
+Tomorrow's World returned for a one-off live special, with Hannah Fry and four presenters from the show's original run: Maggie Philbin, Howard Stableford, Judith Hann and Peter Snow.
+The 90-minute interactive show was broadcast at 9 pm on BBC Four on 22 November 2018.

 Science Channel reboot

 In May 2018, Science Channel premiered a new version of the show called Tomorrow's World Today.
 The show explores sustainability, technology, new ideas and worldwide concepts around innovation.
-Julian Taylor serves as executive producer and the program features executive producer George Davison as host and field reporters Tamara Krinsky and Jackie Long.
+Julian Taylor serves as executive producer and the programme features executive producer George Davison as host and field reporters Tamara Krinsky and Jackie Long.